djilanick1/DC8-SEAS8405/Homework7/ReportHW7.md

    - Test the endpoints: `/`, `/ping?ip=8.8.8.8`, and `/calculate?expr=2+3`.
      ![image](https://github.com/user-attachments/assets/f29e71e3-aa4a-41f4-9b20-3d49623cf68f)

 When testing endpoint /calculate?expr=2+3, i had a 500 Internal Server Error; this means the Flask app crashed while trying to process the request to /calculate?expr=2+3.
 This is due to the fact that passing 2+3 in the query string is one thing, but the + is being interpreted as a space, not as the + character.
 In URLs, + is URL-encoded as %2B.
-To correct this, i ran ubuntu@ip-172-31-85-161:~/DC8-SEAS8405/Homework7/before$ curl "http://localhost:15000/calculate?expr=2%2B3" 5ubuntu@ip-172-31-85-161:~/DC8-SEAS8405/Homework7/before$; result 5
+To correct this, i ran $curl "http://localhost:15000/calculate?expr=2%2B3" result 5

 3. **Initial Scanning:**